Effective Parenting Techniques for Children with ADHD

 - Token economies: tokens earned for target behaviors can be exchanged for privileges.
 Keep goals realistic and update them as skills improve.

-- Logical consequences (related to the misbehavior) teach cause and effect: if the child damages a toy, they help repair or earn money to replace it.
+Logical consequences (linked to the misbehavior) teach cause and effect.
+If a child breaks a toy, they help fix it.
+They can also earn money to replace it.

 Avoid pitfalls: